clk-project/clk/doc/use_cases/scrapping_the_web.md

     Getting the content of http://clk-project.org
     The title is clk project

-It gets the html content only once and then use the cached version.
+It gets the HTML content only once and then use the cached version.
 One hour later, it gets the content again.

 Now, a pattern that I use sometimes is that I renew the cache everytime I get it.
 That way when I run several commands in a short period, the cache is kept.
 But I wait a bit, the cache is cleaned.
 That allows me to have shorter expiration while still be able to keep the cache a long time when I heavily use it (like in a flow).